udekontee/Analyzing-Education-Inequality-Trends-and-Relationships-2010-2021-/README.md

 ### Objectives
 The primary objective of this analysis is to gain actionable insights into education inequality by addressing the following:
-- **Trends**: Analyze how education inequality has changed over the years globally.
+- **Trends**: Analyze the evolution of global education inequality.
 - **Distributions**: Examine the spread and frequency of education inequality levels in 2021.
 - **Regional Comparisons**: Highlight differences in education inequality across various regions.
-- **Relationships**: Explore the correlation between HDI ranks and education inequality to understand socioeconomic impacts.
+- **Relationships**: Investigate the correlation between HDI ranks and educational inequality to understand the socioeconomic implications.
-- **Country-Specific Trends**: Focus on specific countries like Afghanistan, Angola, and Albania to understand localized patterns.
+- **Country-Specific Trends**: Focus on specific countries, such as Afghanistan, Angola, and Albania, to understand localized patterns.

 By using data visualization and statistical insights, this project aims to shed light on key factors influencing education inequality and provide a foundation for further research or policy formulation.